-All sections of the content can be enhanced by the use of practical work, and a list of possible practicals linked to syllabus sections is included in Resource Plus at www.cambridgeinternational.org/resourceplus.
+All sections can, however, be enhanced by the use of practical work, and a list of possible practicals linked to syllabus sections is included in Resource Plus at www.cambridgeinternational.org/resourceplus.
+Practical simulations may be required where experiments are not possible (for example in the radioactivity section).